amoldighe/amoldighe.github.io/_posts/2017-12-30-kvm-bridge-networking.md

 In a bridged network, the guest VM is on the same network as your host machine i.e. if your host machine IP is 192.168.122.25 then your VM will have a IP address like 192.168.122.30.
 The virtual machine can be accessed by all computers in your host network as it is part of same network IP range.

-To explore bridge interface, I have setup a Ubuntu Desktop VM (hostname = ubuntu-desk) on my Laptop which will act as a HOST machine.
-This host machine ubuntu-desk has a VM running on it in bridge mode.
+To explore bridge interface, I have setup a Ubuntu Desktop VM (hostname = ubuntu-desk) which will act as a HOST machine.
+This host machine ubuntu-desk has a VM running on it, in bridge mode.

 * Add the bridge interface on host machine